jjuraszek/cascading-tube/README.md

 Writing MR hadoop jobs in tube is going to be more functional but in the other hand it will never hide you from cascading Pipe class.

 ## Roadmap ##
-- **0.2** Divide project into submodules:
+- **2.0.x** Divide project into submodules:
   - **cascading-tube.testing** Containing class simplify testing of your flows by providing MemoryTap and boilerplate for running it within unit testing scope.
 Provide samples as unit test of tube.
   - **cascading-tube.core** Tube object and every operators refactored to be in separated files accordingly to logic purpose.
   - **cascading-tube.io** Place for SQL sink tap allowing major use case of presenting MR results to more responsive layer.
 Module for standard CSV tap builders and real flow runner using JobConf.
-- **1.3.x** Provide builders for joins and coGroups like ops including list of output fields.
+- **3.0.x** Provide builders for joins and coGroups like ops including list of output fields.
-- **1.4.x** Provide builders for buffers, functions and filters.
+- **3.1.x** Provide builders for buffers, functions and filters.
 Deprecation of _currying_ style of those functions.
-- **1.5.x** Support new operations from *cascading 2.5.x* like BufferJoin and more
+- **3.2.x** Support new operations from *cascading 2.5.x* like BufferJoin and more
-- **1.6.x** Tube will lose deprecation functions and small improvement will be added
+- **4.0.x** Removed deprecation functions and small improvement will be added
-- **2.0.x** Updated road map and every libs dependencies
+- **4.1.x** Updated road map and every libs dependencies
-- **2.1.x** Support buffers, filters and functions to be defined as PartialFunction (no need for Map-s all over the place but number of input fields will be 22)
+- **5.0.x** Support buffers, filters and functions to be defined as PartialFunction (no need for Map-s all over the place but number of input fields will be 22)

 Despite of that **cascading-tube.testing** will be constantly extended to show the capability of tube.